-The City of Charleston Municipal Court will return to its regular schedule of hearing non-jury matters on Monday, March 15, 2021.
+The City of Charleston Municipal Court has returned to its regular schedule of hearing non-jury and jury trial matters, effective, July 19 , 2021

 Due to the ongoing situation related to COVID-19, the Municipal Court has implemented the following courtroom procedures:

 No one who is coughing, feverish or ill may enter the courtroom.

 Defendants must wear masks or face coverings during court proceedings, unless asked by the Judge to remove them.

 A limited supply of masks will be available.
 If a defendant does not have a mask, a mask will be provided to them upon entry into the courthouse.

 Defendants must check in with a Bailiff at the designated table located in the lobby area, giving their name and cellphone number.
 Defendants will only enter the courtroom at their designated time for court.

 Unless someone is instructed to enter the courtroom, they will remain in the designated area until courtroom personnel either call or text them in reference to their case.